rubik/pyg/docs/config_files.rst

 ----------------------

 This section is special: there is no ``global`` command, and it refers to Pyg's global options.
 At the moment there is only one global option: :option:`--no-colors`.
+Since

 Example usage